OptimoClaw

 - Pairs cleanly with routing heartbeats to Haiku or a local Ollama model.

-Pick an intent — Reduce cost, Improve quality, or Faster responses — and OptimoClaw proposes a specific set of lever changes rather than applying them silently.
-Each suggestion carries a short rationale tied to the chosen goal and a single headline impact number like −39%, based on published rates.
+Pick a pre-defined goal: Reduce cost, Improve quality, or Faster response, and OptimoClaw proposes a specific set of lever changes you can review.
+Each suggestion carries a short rationale tied to the chosen goal and a single impact number.

 Where It’s Going

-Right now we have no good way to know whether an agent is actually performing well.
-Token counts and cache ratios tell you about infrastructure.
-They don’t tell you whether an agent handled a task effectively.
+Right now OpenClaw users have no good way to know whether an agent is actually performing well.
+Token counts and cache ratios tell you about infrastructure and spend, but they don’t tell you whether an agent handled a task effectively.

 The next step is task-level telemetry and outcome signals.
 Not just a tuning dashboard, but a performance layer for agents that treats effectiveness as a first-class metric alongside cost.